degregat/TrustMachines/README.md

 # Trust Machines

-We seek to implement practical mechanisms for enabling computational trust
+Practical automated mechanisms for enabling computational trust, requiring only a mapping from agent types to utilities

 ## Wilson
 ### A Self-tuning, Aproximately truthful, practical mechanisms for surplus optimization, via differential privacy.